-The most recent list of providers and suppliers are available on our website at www.goldkidney.com/2023-care-directory.
+The most recent list of providers and suppliers is available on our website at www.goldkidney.com/provider-directory.

-If you don't have your copy of the Provider Directory, you can request a copy from Member Services.
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
+Requests for hard copy Provider Directories will be mailed to you within three business days.